Drug Shortages and Discontinuations

 Nystatin oral suspension

-All brands shorting - estimated availability: mid-Aug/24
+All brands shorting - intermittent availability.

 Bulk powder is available for compounding.